neil-edelman/boxes/readme.txt

 neil dot edelman each mail dot mcgill dot ca

-Version 1.0.

-This is a dynamic text wrapper for C89/90 based on the standard library.
+This is a dynamic text wrapper for C89/90.
+In addition to storing the pointer to the string, we store the length, and capacity of the buffer.
 Intended to be used with Modified UTF-8.
 Relatively short.
-Supports concatenation, separation, and matching.
-Uses no special format or optimizations.
-Simple.
+Uses no special format or optimizations, based on the standard library.

 License:

 The MIT License (MIT)

-Copyright (c) 2017 Neil Edelman
+Copyright (c) 2016 Neil Edelman

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the